natcap/invest.users-guide/source/en/index.rst

 bring the values of nature into decisions.
 Our work is inspired by, created with, and implemented through our broader global network of more than 150 research organizations and more than 350 practitioner organizations in the public and private sectors.
-For a complete list of NatCap Alliance members visit https://naturalcapitalalliance.stanford.edu/about/global-network.
+For a list of NatCap Alliance members visit https://naturalcapitalalliance.stanford.edu/about/global-network.

 **Suggested citation**: Natural Capital Alliance, |commit_year|.